 – Sir Peter Blake

-The racing schedule is intense this year with one to two events per month with the highlight being the Solitaire Urgo-Le Figaro in June.
+The racing schedule is intense this year with one event per month with the highlight being the Solitaire Le Figaro in September.

 Laurence and Christian Renevot, CEO and general manager of Eclisse –